 The season opened with the UK premiere of the highly acclaimed animation, Flatland the Film.
 Based on the 1889 novel by Edwin A. Abbot, the film tackles issues revolving around race, gender, religion and globalisation.
 Mr A. Square is an average middle-class Flatlander until enlightenment allows him to see his world from a different dimension.
 He discovers that Flatland is threatened by forces it cannot possibly recognise.
 Will he be able to save his family and his world?

-You can read more about maths in the movies in the Plus and Mr Science articles: And it seems Hollywood has finally figured out what we've all known for a while: that maths is sexy.
+You can read more about maths in the movies in the Plus and Mr Science articles:- Maths in the Movies,

 Actor John Hurt believes maths has become "sexy".
 Hurt stars as a maths professor in the new film The Oxford Murders.
 In the film, Hurt and a graduate student played by Elijah Wood discover a series of murders linked by mathematical symbols.